manyducksco/borf/packages/client/README.md

   );
 });

-app.route("/counter/view", ($, self) => {
+// The view route displays the count but doesn't let the user change it. app.route("/counter/view", ($, self) => {
   const { $current } = self.getService("counter");

   return <h1>The Count is Now {$current}</h1>;
 });

-app.route("/counter/controls", ($, self) => {
+// The controls route lets the user change the count but doesn't display it. app.route("/counter/controls", ($, self) => {
   const { increment, decrement } = self.getService("counter");